 These are just a few questions that you may want to ask yourself as you reflect on your school year.

 Buy a small notebook, jot down the answers to questions such as these, and throughout the summer, brainstorm ways you will try to improve upon these situations.

 You don’t have to jot down the answers all at once.
-Just have the notebook handy in case an idea pops into your head!
+Just have the notebook handy in case an idea pops into your head.

 Create Personal and Professional Goals.

-Well, take some time to really focus on you as a person.
+Carve out some time to really focus on you as a person.

-What are your personal professional goals?
+What are your personal and professional goals?

 Do you want to become a principal, literacy coach, or educational consultant in the near future?

 Maybe you would like to do more professional development presentations.